aquascape123/makerworld-telegram-notifier/README.md

 ## Features
 - Monitors downloads, prints, and points on MakerWorld.
-- Sends real-time Telegram notifications.
+- Sends Telegram notifications (at the end of the refresh interval).
 - Fully customizable: configure your Telegram Bot Token, Chat ID, and refresh interval.

 ## Installation